Capcom: Branches and subsidiaries

 Capcom Co., Ltd.'s head office building and R&D building are in Chūō-ku, Osaka.
 The parent company also has a branch office in the Shinjuku Mitsui Building in Nishi-Shinjuku, Shinjuku, Tokyo; and the Ueno Facility, a branch office in Iga, Mie Prefecture.

-The international Capcom Group encompasses 15 subsidiaries in Japan, rest of East Asia, North America, and Europe.
-Affiliated companies include Koko Capcom Co., Ltd. in South Korea, Street Fighter Film, LLC in the United States, and Dellgamadas Co., Ltd.
+The international Capcom Group encompasses 12 subsidiaries in Japan, rest of East Asia, North America, and Europe.

 Game-related media

 In addition to home, online, mobile, arcade, pachinko, and pachislot games, Capcom publishes strategy guides; maintains its own Plaza Capcom arcade centers in Japan; and licenses its franchise and character properties for tie-in products, movies, television series, and stage performances.

 Suleputer, an in-house marketing and music label established in cooperation with Sony Music Entertainment Intermedia in 1998, publishes CDs, DVDs, and other media based on Capcom's games.
 Captivate (renamed from Gamers Day in 2008), an annual private media summit, is traditionally used for new game and business announcements.